m31r2701/reversing-unofficial-APIs/README.md

 - User agent switching, provided contradictory and / or unique fingerprint not emitted by your client
   - Note: anti-fingerprinting measures, beyond user agent switching, quickly get complex and there's a continual arms race between fingerprinters / anti-fingerprinters
 - IP rotation: works better with residential rather than with data centre IP addresses typically provided by VPNs or proxies - this is likely to be quite expensive, however.
 [Using AWS Lambda for easy-mode IP rotation or even an array of dongles to get mobile / cell IPs are also inventive strategies](https://incolumitas.com/2021/11/03/so-you-want-to-scrape-like-the-big-boys/)
 - Cloudflare evasion: several methods include trawling Shodan and Censys for server IPs behind Cloudflare IPs (exposed as a result of misconfiguration) to bypass Cloudflare - this is usually the most productive approach, though is not the only one.
-Do not accidentally DOS or DDOS the service - this is likely to be illegal.
+Do not accidentally DOS or DDOS the service - even if it's an unintentional, this will be illegal if (as seems likely) you do not own the service or have permission from the owner.

 As with anti-fingerprinting, block evasion in general is a complex and fast changing area.
 The hard work will be ensuring the code you write today continues to work as fingerprinting and anti-bot measures evolve.
 This dynamism is compounded by target sites occasionally refactoring their APIs.
 Always stay on the right side of the law and don't do anything that you will be unable to defend (possibly in a court of law).